ravensgate-tux/hekate-chants/README.md

 IO HEKATE
 BRINGER OF SHADOWS — I thank you.
 TRIMORPHIS, wrap me in silence and fire.
-IAOM — I return to the center.
+PROPYLAIA — I return to the center.
 IAOM
 ```